JoelBird/joelbird.github.io/index.md

 - Members can create a thread to attempt completion/contribution of a task
 - The creator of this thread is held responsible for the task
 - The thread creator may require other members to assist in contribution/completion of the task.
-The thread creator uses the Split command to allocate a percentage of received shares to contributors in that thread.
+The thread creator uses the **split** command to allocate a percentage of received shares to contributors in that thread.
-- When the thread creator has judged that the task is sufficiently completed/contributed towards, they will create their final messages in the thread, allocating the shares to all assisting members for their contribution:
+- When the thread creator has judged that the task is sufficiently completed/contributed towards, they will use the **split** command in their thread, allocating shares to all assisting members for their contribution:

 ```
-(Split: @member **amount**)
+/split
 ```

 ![2](/assets/images/2.PNG)